-The Company has sought financing from a number of sources, with limited success, in order to try to find a means for all its clients to find liquidity from their ARS holdings.
-It seems likely that liquidity will ultimately come from issuer redemptions and tender offers which, to date, combined with purchases by the Company have reduced client holdings by approximately 98%.
-There can be no assurance that the Company will be successful in finding a liquidity solution for its clients' remaining ARS.
+It seems likely that any remaining liquidity will ultimately come from issuer redemptions and tender offers which, to date, combined with purchases by the Company have reduced client holdings by approximately 99%.
 See "Risk Factors - The Company may continue to be adversely affected by the failure of the Auction Rate Securities Market" in Part I, Item 1A of the Company's Annual Report on Form 10-K for the year ended December 31, 2017 and "Factors Affecting 'Forward-Looking Statements'" herein.

 In February 2010, Oppenheimer finalized settlements with the Regulators concluding investigations and administrative proceedings by the Regulators concerning Oppenheimer's marketing and sale of ARS.
 Pursuant to the settlements with the Regulators, Oppenheimer agreed to extend offers to repurchase ARS from certain of its clients subject to certain terms and conditions.
 In addition to the settlements with the Regulators, Oppenheimer has also reached settlements of and received adverse awards in legal proceedings with various clients where the Company is obligated to purchase ARS.
-Pursuant to completed Purchase Offers (as defined) under the settlements with the Regulators and client related legal settlements and awards to purchase ARS, as of June 30, 2018, the Company purchased and holds (net of redemptions) approximately \$92.3 million in ARS from its clients.
-As of June 30, 2018, the Company had \$5.0 million in outstanding ARS purchase commitments related to the settlements with the Regulators.
+Pursuant to completed Purchase Offers (as defined) under the settlements with the Regulators and client related legal settlements and awards to purchase ARS, as of September 30, 2018, the Company purchased and holds (net of redemptions) approximately \$40.8 million in ARS from its clients.
+As of September 30, 2018, the Company had no outstanding ARS purchase commitments related to the settlements with the Regulators.
 In addition, the Company is committed to purchase another \$7.2 million from clients through 2020 under legal settlements and awards.